← All varieties

 Origin/History

-Grown in Illinois and Wisconsin (Elliott), and more broadly throughout Illinois and other Western States (Downing), where it is regarded by many as productive and profitable.
-Thomas characterizes it simply as "Western."
-Downing's account is drawn directly from Elliott.
+Grown in Illinois, Wisconsin, and other Western states, where it is regarded by many as productive and profitable.

 Tree